The $1/N_c$ expansion in hadron effective field theory

+To obtain the scattering amplitudes with the nonrelativistic normalization $\mathcal{M}_{NR}$, one takes the limit $|\vec{p}|\rightarrow 0$ and drops factors of $\sqrt{2m_N}$ which come from external nucleon spinor function $u_s(p)$.
+For example, for the nonrelativistic nucleon-nucleon elastic scattering, we can have $\mathcal{M}_{NR}=\mathcal{M}/(2m_N)^2$.
+One should note that we only discuss the nonrelativistic scattering in this work as the relativistic normalization reduce to the form in Eq.(\ref{normalize}).
+We will find that Witten's large $N_c$ counting rules can be consistent, if one assume that these rules are applied to matrix elements or scattering amplitudes which use the relativistic normalization for the nucleon.

-We now return to the discussion of the pion-nucleon coupling.
+We now return back to the discussion of the pion-nucleon coupling.
 With the normalization in Eq.(\ref{normalize}), there is a factor of $\sqrt{2m_N}$ for each external nucleon line, and the pion-nucleon coupling is proportional to $m_N\frac{g_A}{f_\pi}$.
-We can now see that if $g_A\sim N_c^0$ as suggested in Ref.~\cite{Hidaka:2010ph,Kojo:2012hf}, the pion-nucleon coupling is order $\sqrt{N_c}$ and consistent with Witten's result.
-As a consistent treatment with our normalization, we will count $g_A$ as $N_c^0$ in the following.
+Our matching scheme is that we assume Witten's counting rules are applied to matrix elements or scattering amplitudes which use the relativistic normalization for the nucleon, we then find that $g_A\sim N_c^0$ as the pion-nucleon coupling is order $\sqrt{N_c}$ from Witten's rules.
+Thus we have shown that if $g_A\sim N_c^0$ as suggested in Ref.~\cite{Hidaka:2010ph,Kojo:2012hf}, the $N_c$ counting of the pion-nucleon coupling can be consistent with Witten's result.
+In the following we will count $g_A$ as order $N_c^0$, since it is the consequence of our assumption.

-Now we come to discuss the $N_c$ scaling of the pion-nucleon scattering.
-It is worth mentioning that, by writing the baryon propagator as $\frac{i}{q^0}$ in Eq.~(\ref{poleAMP}), one actually use Eq.~(\ref{normalize}) as the normalization.
-This is obvious if we note that $\frac{i}{q^0}$ is the nonrelativistic reduction of the Dirac propagator